Gen Z & Alphas: Teaching & Engaging the Youngest Generations

 Choosing Your Soundtrack: How to Build a Magnetic Culture

 It’s been said a thousand times: Culture eats strategy for breakfast.
-But, how do faculty and staff help to create this culture they want?
-In this session, Tim likens your school’s story to a movie that involves a good script, good acting and a good soundtrack.
-Your culture plays the role of a soundtrack.
-The session offers actionable strategies to cultivate a healthy, magnetic culture (without blowing out the budget).
-Attendees will learn the habits and attitudes that enable administrators—and their teams—to flourish.
+This session teaches actionable strategies to cultivate a healthy, magnetic culture (without blowing out the budget).
+Attendees will learn the habits and attitudes that enable administrators—and their staff and faculty—to flourish.
 The session facilitates discussion on the four elements that make a positive culture stick.

 Read More